particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 Explanation:

-- The first line is logged when you call `Particle.publish()` in your firmware.
+- The first line is when your device events reaches the Particle cloud.
-- The second line (`hook-sent`) confirms that the Particle cloud was able to reach the endoint URL of the webhook
+- The second line (`hook-sent`) acknowledges that the Particle cloud forwarded your event to your webhook URL.
-- The third line (`hook-response`) means that a response was received.
-The event handler attached by the `Particle.subscribe()` function in your firmware should be called.
+- The third line (`hook-response`) contains the response received from your webhook URL.
+Your device can subscribe to this event with `Particle.subscribe()` to receive the data.

 ## Errors